Consider removing these problem plants from your garden - Minimalist Gardener

 What problems can it cause

 This shrub readily self-seeds in home gardens, often appearing under trees, along fences and in unused corners.
-Its cute common name helped normalise it as a harmless ornamental.
-However, it's spread beyond garden boundaries into bushland edges across eastern Australia, particularly in coastal and hinterland areas.
+Its appealing common name helped normalise it as a harmless ornamental.
+However, it has spread beyond garden boundaries into bushland edges across eastern Australia, particularly in coastal and hinterland areas.

 How to remove it safely